 KKLII: Korklasse II – Breed surveyed suitable for breeding.

 Korung: German breed survey to select animals for breeding – Class 1 animals recommended, Class 2 animals suitable.

 Monorchid: A dog possessing one testicle.

-OFA: Orthopedic Foundation for Animals (Hip Certification in U.S.)
+OFA: Orthopedic Foundation for Animals (Hip Certification in the U.S.)